What can Harmonics do, and what can you do about it?

 - Active filters on the bus can cost significantly more money due to the need for oversizing for harmonic currents from other parts of the owner’s system and the possibility of future harmonic loading.

 This application can come already installed with your VFD if specified for at time of purchase.
 An active front end uses insulated gate bipolar resistors who’s switching is controlled electronically.
 It monitors input current waveform and shapes it to be sinusoidal.
 This reduces total harmonic distortion to 5% or less.
 This application also has the ability to back feed into the utility while breaking.
 One disadvantage to active front ends is the high switching frequency can cause power quality problems on the system, so a low pass filter is required to block the switching noise, driving up cost.

 With loads such as variable frequency drives, computers, motor inverters, and LED lights; current is only drawn for part of the time that voltage is present.
 The causes the current waveform to distort, creating harmonics.
 If harmonics are left alone and fed back into the utility system, this causes all customers downstream from your place of business to receive low quality power that can wreak havoc on their equipment.
 This is why IEEE 519 is in place.
 The guidelines for acceptable harmonic distortion are seen in the table below.

 *THID: Total Harmonic Current Distortion

-This article is comprised of information from our Webinar on Harmonic Correction.
-We suggest watching the webinar for a comprehensive lesson covering the topic!
+This article is comprised of information from our Webinar: Harmonic Correction

 Craig is the Vice President of Engineering at Energy Management Corporation.
 He is a Professional Engineer (PE) and carries over 30 years of experience in the world of electrical automation.
 Besides amassing an impressive amount of knowledge in his magnificent brain, he is also a Master Scuba Diver (MSD), a performing magician, and a professional DJ.
 Truly a man of many talents.